logo

 Forgetting That Is Not Normal

-Gretchen Heuring | ElderThink | 11.10.10
+Gretchen Heuring for ElderThink

 We all forget things, our grocery list, people's names at the moment of introduction, or why we walked into a room.
 Of course we remember later and slap our heads.
-This type of Alzheimer's Coupleforgetting is probably due to just plain having too many other things to think about.
+This type of forgetting is probably due to just plain having too many other things to think about.
 This is normal forgetting.
 It's not Alzheimer's.

 Alzheimer's Association Names 10 Signs